DiGrazia Vineyards, Brookfield

-In their words, “DiGrazia Vineyards was founded in 1978 and is dedicated to producing premium wines of quality and unique variety.
+DiGrazia Vineyards was founded in 1978 and is dedicated to producing premium wines of quality and unique variety.
 Over 15 wines are offered, ranging from dry to sweet, using estate grown grapes, local fruit and honey.
 Their two vineyard sites are established on high sloping hills to maximize growing potential and grapes grown lead to crisp, flavorful wines.
 Nine varieties of premium hybrid and native American wine grapes are planted.

 Dr. Digrazia, founder and winemaker, is widely known for his clean, crisp style of winemaking and his innovative flair.
 He has been intensively involved in the production of high antioxidant wines.
-A wide range of table and dessert wines are offered at DiGrazia Vineyards including whites, blushes, reds, nouveau, spiced pumpkin, red and white port, and other unique wines.”
+A wide range of table and dessert wines are offered at DiGrazia Vineyards including whites, blushes, reds, nouveau, spiced pumpkin, red and white port, and other unique wines.

-We were offered a menu with 17 varieties on it and were told to choose six to taste.
+We were offered a menu with 17(!) varieties on it and were told to choose six to taste.
 Being the wonderful husband I am, I made the selections with Hoang in mind, choosing ones I know she’d like and I wouldn’t. (“Awwww.”
 I know, I know.)
 We started with two whites – a Vidal Blanc and a Seyval Blanc.
 We’ve learned during this Wine Tour that Seyval grapes grow really well here in Connecticut, and the wine bore that out.
-It was excellent; crisp and dry.
-(Now in 2012, I can go the rest of my life without ever having Seyval again, thanks.)
+It was good; crisp and dry.

-Next was a raspberry-y blush wine, which I didn’t even taste (Damian had gotten out of sight and Hoang knows I don’t exactly crave fruity wines.)
+Next was a raspberry blush wine, which I didn’t even taste (Damian had gotten out of sight and Hoang knows I don’t exactly crave fruity wines.)
 Up next, I chose one for me: The so-called Fieldstone Reserve, which is a red table wine with cherry and black currant flavors.
 It was very good.
 One of my favorite wines of the whole day I think.